prasquin/AirPi/docs/usage.md

 flash the green AirPi LED each time a successful sample is taken (no errors).
 Setting this to 'first' will flash the green AirPi LED when the first successful sample is taken, but then there will be no further flashes.
 + *failLED* specifies the behaviour of the red LED.
-Setting this to 'all' will flash the red AirPi LED each time a failed sample is taken (one or more errors).
+  + 'all' will flash the LED each time a failed sample is taken (one or more errors).
-Setting this to 'first' will flash the red AirPi LED when the first failed sample is taken, but then there will be no further flashes.
-Setting this to 'constant' will light the red AirPi LED when the first failed sample is taken (one or more errors) and will remain lit until the sampling is stopped.
+  + 'first' will flash the LED when the first failed sample is taken, but then there will be no further flashes.
+  + 'constant' will light the LED when the first failed sample is taken (one or more errors) and it will remain lit until the sampling is stopped.

 **Misc** controls a number of other settings.
 + *printErrors* specifies whether or not error messages should be printed to screen.